 So, what happened?

 "Batman Forever", followed by "Batman and Robin".
 Two atrocities with awful acting, worse directing, massive plot holes, Chris O'Donnell, and bat nipples.
-If kids were crying after "Batman Returns", it was for a completely different reason.
+It wasn't just kids who were crying after "Batman and Robin".

 Let's just hope no one is crying after Zack Snyder's "Batman v Superman"...